atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 ![](/images/xMh_Image_24.png)

-11. Nice work so far, you?re well on your way to finishing your first API in Flogo.
+11. Nice work so far, you're well on your way to finishing your first API in Flogo.
 The Trigger has now been configured for the 'GET /customer/{id}' operation ready for you to implement the API logic.

 ##### Step 6 - Develop the getCustomerById Flow